zikribayraktar/Udacity_Self_Driving_Car/HomeBrewProjects/README.md

 The goals of this project are:
 * Raspberry Pi (RP) is a low cost computer suitable for various homebrew projects.
 I aim to install all required software and the camera so that I can test the codes I write for the SDC nanodegree in real-time.
 * Explore other ideas with the RP and the computer vision.

+---
+DISCLAIMER:  Any information listed on these pages are educational purposes only.
+I do not guarantee it is bug free or it will even work for you.
+Do not use in production environment nor in safety related environments.
+Use at your own risk!